 - Rewards Offered: 3x points on dining, 3x points on travel (after spending your $300 annual travel credit), 1x points on all other purchases

-The annual fee is steep with this card, but it’s offset by its awesome perks such as its $300 annual travel credit (making the annual fee effectively $250), extra 50% redemption value on points when redeemed for travel through the Chase portal, and its other premium travel benefits.
+The annual fee is steep with this card, but it’s offset by its awesome perks such as its $300 annual travel credit (making the annual fee effectively $250), an extra 50% redemption value on points when redeemed for travel through the Chase portal, and its other premium travel benefits.

 To showcase how well this card works for a high earner, let’s run through a simple example.
 Let’s say a high-earning doctor who earns $250,000 per year also spends $100,000 per year.
 Half of that spending is on a mortgage and non-credit card expenses, but the other half goes onto the card: